Darkle/Roffline/README.md

 #### Security:

 - Roffline is not supposed to be exposed to the internet, it is intended to be hosted locally.
-- The default login for the admin page is:
+- The default login for the special admin page is:
   - Username: `admin`
   - Password: `foo`
   - Note: the admin login is not for the regular login page, but rather for a special admin section (found via your settings page).